Evernight/lazy-beancount/README.md

 - [Beancount-import](https://github.com/jbms/beancount-import) and some importers set up to work with it out of the box:
   - from [Evernight/beancount-importers](https://github.com/Evernight/beancount-importers): Wise, Monzo, Revolut
   - IBKR (adapted from [uabean](https://github.com/OSadovy/uabean/))
+  - configuration for multiple accounts using YAML config, plus a little helper UI for statement file upload
   - more importers can be integrated/enabled on request
 - [Streamlit](https://github.com/streamlit/streamlit)-based interface to provide additional functionality: tracking total values of the accounts, fetching commodity prices from the browser
 - Pre-installed plugins: